 Follow bike paths out of Amsterdam and head into the region of the Hollandic Waterline, a defense system born in the 17th Century where castles and military forts with integrated systems of flooding could be used to turn Holland into an island to keep out invaders.
 A century later the water froze creating a bridge for the French army to attack.
 This plan has left several imposing forts including Muiderslot and Weesp which we'll cycle past today.
 Enjoy local farmland and beautiful canals flanked by charming villas.
 We’ll pedal through Breukelen, the namesake of the New York City borough of Brooklyn.
 Later, we'll cruise toward our landing spot for the night and enjoy dinner on-board.

-2023 Barges: the May 6th departure is on the Fleur, the July 14th departure is on the Zwaantje.
+In 2024, the May 4 departure is on the Fleur, and the July 12 departure is on the La Mar.

 Highlights: Schoonhoven - famous for its silversmiths, Gouda cheese museum and tasting, UNESCO World Heritage Kinderdijk windmills